A bad starter is a real pain, we’ve all been there, but don’t panic you’re in the right place. This post is designed to fix your problem.

 If the engine now cranks, suspect a faulty relay or PCM to fuse board wiring.
 You can check the relay as per the infographic below.
 If it tests OK, check the wiring back to the PCM, but you’ll need a wiring diagram.

 If you’re not into all this wiring, check out a simple relay tester here on the Auto electrical repair tools page.

 Rocking a manual car back and forth should help free up the starter motor.
 Auto trans cars will need sockets and a ratchet on the flywheel to crank over the engine.
 A worn starter or starter gear or flywheel ring gear may cause the starter motor to jam.

 You might find this post useful “How hard to replace starter motor?”

 This happens when a cylinder fills with a fluid (which isn’t compressible), the piston fails to move and so locks up the crankshaft.
 Remove the spark plugs and try cranking the engine now.
 Common causes for Hydro-locking include car flooding in extreme weather conditions and failed head gasket.

 A mechanical fault is a possibility too, any obstruction inside the engine will cause the engine to lock.
 Major faults include Dropped valve; Seized camshaft; Seized Crankshaft; Seized Piston; Broken timing chain; Broken Timing Belt.

 3 No Sound At All

-In this section we’ll look at the most common reasons your key turns but you have noting, not even a clink sound.
+In this section, we’ll look at the most common reasons your key turns but you have nothing, not even a clink sound.
 The lack of sound points to the starter circuit not even attempting to engage.
-We can run a simple test from the drivers seat to help confirm that.
+We can run a simple test from the driver’s seat to help confirm that.